-Spend a bit more and the Triban RC500 (£529.99) offers a lighter frame and comes equipped with a carbon fork, disc brakes and improved gearing compared to the Triban 100.
+Spend a bit more and the Triban RC500 (£529.99) offers a lighter frame and comes equipped with a carbon fork, disc brakes, and improved gearing compared to the Triban 100.
 Featuring Shimano's Sora groupset the RC500 has been designed with comfort and reliability in mind.
-It's aimed at regular road cyclists and commuters and comes with tubeless ready wheels should you wish to switch to tubeless set up (no inner tube).
+It's aimed at regular road cyclists and commuters and comes with tubeless-ready wheels should you wish to switch to a tubeless setup (no inner tube).

-Going up the price bands still further and for £1399.99 the Van Rysel RR 900 CF (carbon frame) is a high performance road bike featuring a lightweight carbon fibre frame and fork that has been designed for fast riding and climbing.
+Going up the price bands still further and for £1399.99 the Van Rysel RR 900 CF (carbon frame) is a high-performance road bike featuring a lightweight carbon fibre frame and fork that has been designed for fast riding and climbing.
 The ergofit frame is fitted with Shimano 105 gears with a 28 tooth bottom gear to help you in the hills.
-The RR 900 CF is equipped with high class Deda aluminium handlebars and Mavic Aksium wheels which are light and aerodynamic.
+The RR 900 CF is equipped with high-class Deda aluminum handlebars and Mavic Aksium wheels which are light and aerodynamic.

 It’s not all about the bike though.
-It’s worth putting aside some money for some important accessories to get your started, we’ve covered those in the road bike accessories section elsewhere in this guide, but look to get some lights, a lock, a helmet and some gloves.
+It’s worth putting aside some money for some important accessories to get you started, we’ve covered those in the road bike accessories section elsewhere in this guide, but look to get some lights, a lock, a helmet, and some gloves.

-There are many different types of bicycle, from folding bikes to tandems, commuting bikes to racing bikes and lots in between.
+There are many different types of bicycles, from folding bikes to tandems, commuting bikes to racing bikes, and lots in between.
 We’re focusing on road bikes in this guide, and road bikes generally fall into two categories; race bikes and sportive bikes - sometimes also called endurance bikes.

-Sportive bikes take everything that is good about a road race bike - in terms of speed and handling, but offer a more relaxed position that is less extreme than a full on race bike, so they’re a lot more comfortable over long and short distances.
+Sportive bikes take everything that is good about a road race bike - in terms of speed and handling but offer a more relaxed position that is less extreme than a full-on race bike, so they’re a lot more comfortable over long and short distances.
 No surprise then that sportive bikes are so popular with cyclists and are an ideal choice if you’re buying your first road bike.
-There other great plus is that the slightly more upright riding position and greater levels of comfort make sportive bikes an ideal choice for so many different types of road cycling from tackling a sportive, to riding to work or weekend blasts in the countryside.
+Another great plus is that the slightly more upright riding position and greater levels of comfort make sportive bikes an ideal choice for so many different types of road cycling from tackling a sportive, to riding to work or weekend blasts in the countryside.

 It’s not just the shape of the frame that distinguishes a race bike from its sportive cousin, there is also the matter of gearing.

 Race bikes are designed for speed and so the gearing is higher both for the front chainrings and the rear sprockets.
 Traditionally the front chainrings on a race bike would have 53 and 39 teeth respectively.
-These day though many race bikes have what is called a compact chainset at the front with a pairing of 50 and 34 tooth chainrings for easier climbing.
+These days though, many race bikes have what is called a compact chainset at the front with a pairing of 50 and 34 tooth chainrings for easier climbing.

-If you intend to ride in all weathers, then it’s worth adding mudguards.
+If you intend to ride in all weather, then it’s worth adding mudguards.
 Some road bikes, but not all, have small eyelets on the frame and fork that allow you to fit specific mudguards that wrap around the front wheel and wheel keep you much drier when riding in the rain than without them.
-Even if the bike you want doesn’t have mudguards eyelets you should still be able to fit a clip on mudguard - just so long as you have enough clearance between the frame and the wheel - that shouldn’t be an issue on a sportive bike but may be on some race bikes.
+Even if the bike you want doesn’t have mudguards eyelets you should still be able to fit a clip-on mudguard - just so long as you have enough clearance between the frame and the wheel - that shouldn’t be an issue on a sportive bike but maybe on some race bikes.

 Above about £1,500 and carbon fibre becomes a lot more prevalent.
 It builds a lighter, stiffer and generally more comfortable frame than an aluminium one, but it commands a premium compared to aluminium.
 More of the budget on a carbon road bike goes into the frame, and this can result in downgraded components and wheels, so sometimes an aluminium bike with a better parts package can be more appealing because it’s lighter, potentially faster, and cheaper too.

-Carbon is very sought after by performance minded cyclists but it is worth remembering that you might not always get the lightest or most well kitted out bike if you do choose a more affordable carbon road bike.
+Carbon is very sought after by performance-minded cyclists but it is worth remembering that you might not always get the lightest or most well-kitted out the bike if you do choose a more affordable carbon road bike.